cotect/cotect/README.md

 ## Organization & Execution

 - Driven by SAP developers but fully open-source and open for public contributions.
 - This project will have zero commercial intent.
 The software will be fully open-source.
 Collected data will be accessible by public institutions and research facilities.
-Data will be deleted on request or if the project has fulfilled its goal.
+Data will be deleted on request or once the project has fulfilled its goal.
 - We plan to roll out the app city-by-city, depending on which city is facing the most significant issues.
 Our first focus will be cities within Germany and other European countries.
 - Pragmatic and agile decisions with focus on building something useful.
 Full focus on developing and rolling out scalable and stable software in the fastest possible way.
 - We will slow down or stop this project in case COVID-19 can be contained or we get indications that the situation will not require this kind of software.